flixofarrell/GQSLAP/README.md

 ## Installation

-Currently required to clone this github directory and download GCTA's latest release and place it inside the BBslap dir.
+Currently required to clone this github directory and download GCTA's latest release and place it inside the GQSLAP dir.

 ## Dependencies